Euphillya/Skyllia-PAPI/readme.md

 ## Introduction

-The **Placeholder Processor** is a system that dynamically displays information related to islands, permissions, and game rules in the Skyllia game.
+The **Placeholder Processor** is a system that dynamically displays information related to islands, permissions, ore generators, and game rules in the Skyllia game.
 These placeholders can be used in various interfaces to display player-specific and island-specific data.

 This system utilizes **PlaceholderAPI (PAPI)** to manage placeholders via the custom **SkylliaExpansion**.